UnicoLab/FlowyML/docs/INSTALLATION.md

 # Installation Guide 📦

 > [!TIP]
 > **Quick start**: If you're just exploring FlowyML, run `pip install "flowyml[all]"` and you're ready to go.
 Come back to this page when you need production-grade deployment.
+To add support for interactive GUI: `pip install "flowyml[ui]"`.

 ## System Requirements